 The success of this program was an impetus for the establishment of a permanent organization in New Jersey seeking to advance Latinas in the political and policy making arenas.

 The mission of LUPE is to Educate, Empower, and Engage Latinas to promote Leadership and Civic Engagement.
-We strive to positively affect public policy in the areas of child care, education, economic development and health.
+We strive to positively affect public policy in the areas that affect Latinas and their families.

-LUPE is a non-profit 501c4 membership organization incorporated in 2003 and run by an elected board.
-A 501c3 non-profit sister organization was incorporated in 2006 known as The LUPE Fund.
+Latinas United for Political Empowerment is a non-profit 501c4 membership organization incorporated in 2003.
+LUPE Fund is a 501c3 non-profit sister organization that was incorporated in 2006.